sedaprotocol/seda-example-ops/examples/evm-price-feed/README.md

 ### Input

-No additional input required - uses the reveals from the execution phase.
+No additional input is required for this Oracle Program as the Tally Phase only uses the reveals from the Execution Phase.

 ### Process

-1. Collects all price reveals from oracle nodes
+1. Collects all price reveals from oracle nodes.
-2. Calculates the median price for each trading pair
+1. Calculates the median price for each trading pair.
-3. ABI-encodes the result as `uint256[]` for EVM compatibility
+1. ABI-encodes the result as `uint256[]` for EVM compatibility.
-4. Posts the final result
+1. Posts the final result.

 ### Output Format